mejasonatkinson/topic-tool/TOPICS/LEVEL-5/SCIENCE/COMPUTER-SCIENCE/PROGRAMMING/PROGRAMMING-LANGUAGES/JAVASCRIPT.md

 # JAVASCRIPT

-JavaScript (/ˈdʒɑːvəskrɪpt/), often abbreviated as JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
+JavaScript, often abbreviated as JS, is a programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS.
 As of 2022, 98% of websites use JavaScript on the client side for webpage behavior, often incorporating third-party libraries.
 All major web browsers have a dedicated JavaScript engine to execute the code on users' devices.

 JavaScript is a high-level, often just-in-time compiled language that conforms to the ECMAScript standard.
 It has dynamic typing, prototype-based object-orientation, and first-class functions.
 It is multi-paradigm, supporting event-driven, functional, and imperative programming styles.
 It has application programming interfaces (APIs) for working with text, dates, regular expressions, standard data structures, and the Document Object Model (DOM).